uNople/YoutubePlaylistManager/README.md

 # Dev notes

-- Some paths are hardcoded for now
-  - the DB path the WPF app looks for
-  - client_secret.json needs to be in c:\temp
+Run the following from the YouTubeCleanupWpf folder to set the api key

+`dotnet user-secrets set "AppSettings:ApiKey" "yourgoogleapikeyhere"`

 ## How to add migrations